-Houses in Multiple Occupation (HMOs) - the domestic Technical Handbook should be used for HMOs that are dwellings and the non-domestic Technical Handbook should be used for all other HMOs.
-It should be noted that HMOs may also require to be licensed under the Civic Government (Scotland) Act 1982 - Order 2000.
-To be classified as a House in Multiple Occupation, the accommodation must be the only or principal residence of 3 or more people from different families.
-In relation to fire safety aspects, HMOs which require a licence are also subject to Part 3 of the Fire (Scotland) Act 2005, as amended and guidance is available on the firelaw website to assist those with responsibilities for licensed HMOs understand and comply with fire safety legislation. http://www.firelawscotland.org/.
+It should be noted that multi-occupancy dwellings and shared multi-occupancy residential buildings may also require to be licensed for use as a 'House in Multiple Occupation' (HMO) under the Civic Government (Scotland) Act 1982 (Licensing of Houses in Multiple Occupation) - Order 2000.
+In relation to fire safety aspects, HMOs which require a licence are also subject to Part 3 of the Fire (Scotland) Act 2005, as amended and guidance is available on the Firelaw website.

 The Care Inspectorate is responsible for regulating a diverse range of care services some of which are delivered in non-domestic buildings (e.g. care homes, nurseries, independent hospitals, hospices, residential schools, secure accommodation) and some in domestic buildings (e.g. childminding, supported accommodation, adult placement services).
 The services are inspected by the Inspectorate against national care standards issued by Scottish Ministers some of which include physical standards for the premises.
-The Inspectorate consults with the fire authority on fire safety matters as part of the care service registration process.
-Where the applicant for a warrant intends to use or provide such a service, they should consult the Inspectorate for advice.
+The Inspectorate consults with the fire and rescue service on fire safety matters as part of the care service registration process.
+Where the applicant for a warrant intends to use or provide such a service, they should consult the Inspectorate and fire and rescue service for advice.